 I recently patched a hole in a t-shirt I purchased at Target this past summer.
 Sure, the shirt only cost about $8, but it was new: I didn’t want to pitch it or toss it into the rag pile.

 I’ve become interested in mending and repairing clothing, but it’s rare that I wear a garment until it starts to come apart.
 (I’ll make an exception for the “chub rub” holes that appear in my well-loved jeans!)
 I figure it’s probably rare for a lot of people to wear their clothes until they need mending.
 Also, in some settings, it’s gauche to wear mended clothing.
-I’m particularly thinking of my husband’s shirts that I made into a quilt block because of the holes in the elbows.
-Sure, they could have been patched, but it wouldn’t be a professional look at the office.
-(I know it sounds superficial, but it matters!)
+I don’t think wearing patched clothes would be a professional look at work.
+It may not be right, but it’s where we are.

 So, my new t-shirt was laying on the floor of the closet and came into contact with the vacuum, ripping a hole.
-(I’m being vague here to protect the party who left the shirt on the floor instead of tracking down the laundry basket and the party who was vacuuming.
-Haha!)
 I wasn’t ready to let the shirt go—I had just bought it!
 I had another fast fashion t-shirt that I had worn for several years, but it was pilling and it didn’t fit well anymore because of, ahem, some weight gain.
 That shirt became my patch material.

 The first step I skipped was researching how to properly repair a hole in a knit fabric.
 From my memory of what reverse appliqué looks like and works, I decided to use that method—or at least how I figured the technique works!
 Instead of using a circle or square just large enough to cover the hole, I went with a heart shape.